Sir Kenneth Clark(1903–1983)

 Kenneth McKenzie Clark, Baron Clark, OM, CH

-*Civilisation*, the thirteen-part BBC Two colour-television documentary series on the visual-cultural history of Western Europe from the fall of Rome to the present day, was first broadcast on the Sunday-evening slot of the BBC's new colour-television service from 23 February to 18 May 1969.
-He had written and presented the thirteen fifty-minute episodes himself across three years of production, with the BBC producer Michael Gill and a unit of about forty researchers, camera crew and editing staff.
-The series was the popular art-history television success of the post-war era: about 2.5 million UK viewers per episode on first broadcast, the BAFTA series of the year, and a book that sold 1.4 million copies in its first six years of publication.
-He was knighted in 1938 (one of the youngest English-establishment knighthoods of the century at thirty-five), made a Companion of Honour in 1959, given the Order of Merit in 1976, and raised to the peerage as Baron Clark of Saltwood in 1969.
+Civilisation, the thirteen-part BBC colour series on the visual-cultural history of Western Europe, was first broadcast in 1969, written and presented by Clark himself across three years of production.
+It was the popular art-history success of the post-war era and its book sold over a million copies in six years.
+He was knighted in 1938, made a Companion of Honour, given the Order of Merit in 1976, and raised to the peerage as Baron Clark of Saltwood in 1969.
 He died at Saltwood Castle in Kent on 21 May 1983, seventy-nine years old.
-The Clark name in the Scottish-side catalogue is the medieval occupational *cleric*, the literate-clerical functionary of the medieval Highland church and burgh administration; he carried the Paisley-thread-heir variant of it into the foundation of post-war British popular-television art history.
+The Clark name, the medieval occupational cleric, he carried from the Paisley thread fortune into the foundation of post-war British popular-television art history.

 Achievements